Jianghaowen/-imitating-Sina-micro-blog-personal-page/README.md

 # -imitation-Sina-micro-blog-personal-page
+I make a imitation of sina micro-blog my personal page. all code is by myself.If you careful see. you can find the difference with real         one.
 I use a viewer plug-in  to make it possible to show the picture in personal page like below.
 ![picture](imagin/1.png)
 You can use it to rotary enlargement and reduction etc just by the code below and with id like this.
 ```